MileHacker Logo

 Location and Terrain

 Newcastle sits within the northern part of KwaZulu-Natal province, South Africa.
 It lies approximately 330 kilometers north of Durban and 250 kilometers south-east of Johannesburg.
-This position features it as a strategic junction, connecting inland industrial areas with coastal regions.
+This position features it considered as a strategic junction, connecting inland industrial areas with coastal regions.

 Natural Features